Adult Literacy Programs

 Computer Groups run every week.
 We use the Northstar Digital Literacy Assessments program, and we make use of other tools and resources as well.
 Here are some examples of how learners use our program…

-Patricia is sight impaired.
+– Patricia is sight impaired.
 She uses the computers at Action Read to type her life story, using Microsoft Word.
-She uses ZoomText, which enlarges everything on the screen, making it easier for Patricia to see and use the computer.
-The flat screen monitors help her see what she’s reading and writing, as well.
+She uses ZoomText, which enlarges everything on the screen.